Interested in learning how to make money selling online courses?

 Which online course platform will you use to deliver your finished course to your students?

 Do a little research to see which tools might best fit your need.
 You can find some of my favorites mentioned below.

-Course marketplaces can help to get your course exposure using their built-in audieces.
+Course marketplaces can help to get your course exposure using their built-in audiences.

-However, for courses that are not published on a marketplace (i.e. on your blog using a plugin, using Teachable, using Thinkific, etc.), you will need to have a marketing strategy for those courses.
+However, for courses that are not published on a marketplace (i.e. on your blog using a plugin, using Kajabi, Teachable, Thinkific, etc.), you get to create your own marketing strategy for those courses.

 Considering sharing your course on Facebook and Instagram.
 Think about running Facebook and Instagram ads for extra exposure.

 Create beautiful pins for Pinterest and promote your course on that platform if it fits your audience.